yichiKyoto/sudoku/README.md

 # Sudoku
 **Backend Algorithm Contact**\
 Input into algorithm function:
-  Unsolved puzzle - 2D array as a list of list
+- Unsolved puzzle - 2D Integer array as a list of list\

 Output of the algorithm function:
-  Attempted puzzle - 2D array as a list of list
-  (This can be incomplete if the difficulty is too low)
+- Attempted puzzle - 2D Integer array as a list of list (This can be incomplete if the difficulty is too low)

 **Frontend contract**\